joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

+- This is a custom mono-repo for practicing LeetCode which includes flashcards and custom bash scripts.

 - My solutions with explanations are in the 'Solutions' section below.

-This is a custom mono-repo for practicing LeetCode which includes flashcards and custom bash scripts.

-Want to use this mono-repo setup for yourself?
-See the 'Set-up' section at the bottom of this ReadMe.

 ## Flashcards
 - Flashcards are stored in the 'data/raw/qa.xlsx' excel file.